, ,

 These professionals most often work at firms acting as the general partner (sponsor) of ground-up development projects.
 Some public equity, but mostly private equity and family offices have this type of investment platform.
 Less common but still applicable, large limited partners such as life insurance companies, endowments, pension funds, sovereign wealth funds and other large institutional investors will hire development professionals to vet and track investments.

-While the exact duties and responsibilities vary by firm and job level, here is what developers typically are required to do:
+While the exact duties and responsibilities vary by firm and job level, here is what developers in development jobs typically are required to do:

 • Source and analyze new investment opportunities,